Adaptive Resolution for Finite-Rank Gaussian Processes: Introduction

+The SPDE result also connects two related strands of literature.
+On the one hand, \citet{sanz2022finite} study finite-element GP representations from the perspective of numerical and statistical approximation error at fixed resolution.
+On the other hand, \citet{fang2025posterior} establish posterior contraction results for rescaled and hierarchical Mat\'ern GP priors.
+Our SPDE theorem links these viewpoints by showing that, under the bandwidth scaling used in the parent Mat\'ern theory, a suitable prior on the finite-element resolution preserves the parent contraction rate for the finite-rank approximation.

+While the adaptive-resolution hierarchy is theoretically attractive, it, however, introduces a computational challenge because the coefficient vector $w^N$ changes dimension with $N$.
+We address this by integrating out $w^N$ when updating $N$ and the kernel hyperparameters, and then sampling $w^N$ conditionally from its Gaussian posterior.
+This avoids dimension-changing reversible-jump updates \citep{green1995reversible}.
+The resulting computations exploit the local support of the basis functions through sparse design matrices.
+Thus, the data-dependent part of each iteration scales linearly in sample size $n$, and the remaining cost is governed by the coefficient dimension $|\cJ_N|$.
+This involves $O(|\cJ_N|^3)$ calculation for the GP interpolation method, and is further reduced for the SPDE method due to sparsity in the posterior precision matrix.

 The rest of the article is organized as follows.
-In Section \ref{sec:2methods}, we introduce two decomposition frameworks of GP, based on SPDE and interpolation at grids.
-The RKHS of the general representation is outlined in Section \ref{sec:RKHS} and the theory of posterior convergence rates is stated in Sections \ref{ssec:SPDEt} and \ref{ssec:GPIt} respectively.
-Section \ref{sec:comp} discusses the computational strategies for the second approach followed by some simulations in Section \ref{sec:sims}, including the sub-optimality of the SPDE approach in Section \ref{ssec:subopt}.
+In Section \ref{sec:2methods}, we introduce the two approximation frameworks based on the SPDE formulation and lattice-based interpolation.
+Section \ref{sec:RKHS} outlines the reproducing kernel Hilbert space structure associated with \eqref{eqn:f_approximation}.
+Posterior contraction theory for the SPDE-based approximation and the interpolation-based approximation is developed in Sections \ref{ssec:SPDEt} and \ref{ssec:GPIt}, respectively.
+Section \ref{sec:comp} discusses computational strategies, followed by numerical experiments in Section \ref{sec:sims}.
+We conclude with a discussion in Section \ref{sec:disc}.
+Proofs of theoretical results are provided in a supplemental document.